Stranger Things fixes editing mistake after fans called out anachronistic detail

 Back in 2019, the internet was set ablaze when a Starbucks coffee cup was spotted in the background of a season eight episode of Game of Thrones.
 The item was completely out of place among the goblets and animal horns in the HBO fantasy series, and the production gaffe forced showrunners to issue a statement at the time acknowledging their mistake.
 The show’s errors continued when a water bottle was later seen in the series finale, prompting some fans to even call for a remake of the last season.

-The Under Armour mistake was not the only reason that Stranger Things fans complained about the new season five episodes.
-The newest season of the hit science fiction show has sparked criticism among viewers, as many people have been disappointed by the latest installments.
-Many viewers had hoped for more action and at least one surprising death, but have instead found the storylines to be lackluster.

-The fifth and final season’s penultimate volume was released on Christmas Day, nearly 10 years after the show premiered in 2016.
+The fifth and final season came to a divisive end on New Year’s Eve 2025, nearly 10 years after the show premiered in 2016.

-The Stranger Things finale will be released on Netflix on Wednesday at 8 p.m.
-ET.

 Join our commenting forum